 CREATIVE DIRECTOR/BUYER, FRESH PEPPER, BERGEN, NORWAY

-For us it is always about curating a nice mix of versatile garments for each season.
-As both our stores have a different profile and we are based in rainy Bergen, Norway, along the fjord, we have to be specific and on-point in our buying.
+For us, it is always about curating a nice mix of versatile garments for each season.
+As both our stores have a different profile and we are based along the fjord in rainy Bergen, Norway, we have to be specific and on point in our buying.

 For Spring, we like to work with light knits, crisp shirting and relaxed tailoring.
 This season we picked some lovely pieces by Barena, Margaret Howell and A.P.C.
-Henceforth, we included well appointed (travel) essentials, by The White Briefs, VEJA, Monocle and Sunspel.
-Keeping in mind our rugged sea-climate, it is important to stock items that are well-made, tell a proper story and which easily fit in any lifestyle.
+From now on, we will be including well-appointed (travel) essentials by The White Briefs, VEJA, Monocle and Sunspel.
+Keeping in mind our rugged maritime climate, it is important to stock items that are well-made, tell a proper story and which easily fit into any lifestyle.

 For Fall, we opted for nifty trans-seasonal pieces by AKOG, Diemme, Arc´teryx Veilance and C.P.
 Company, as our customers travel, are well informed and like to layer-up in a discreet functional manner.
-However, for both seasons goes that we never shy away from statement playfulness courtesy Comme des Garçons, Nicola Indelicato and Gosha Rubchinskiy.
+However, whatever the season, we never shy away from statement playfulness courtesy of Comme des Garçons, Nicola Indelicato and Gosha Rubchinskiy.
 Together we feel this makes for a sincere, well-balanced and flexible selection in the stores.